Clinical Research Coordinator Certification

 10. Routine Monitoring Visit

-11. Site Close Out Visit
+11. Site Close Out Visit (Before, During, After, Early Termination, Letters, Checklists, and Report)

-12. Source Documents and Informed Consent Forms
+12. Source Documents and Informed Consent Forms (SDV Checklist, Informed Consent Checklist)

 13. Quality Monitoring Quiz Modules 1-15

-14. Inclusion Exclusion Criteria in Clinical Research
+14. Inclusion and Exclusion Criteria in Clinical Research (Writing, Assessing for Broad vs. Narrow, Organ Dysfunction, Older Adults, Pediatrics, Pregnant Women)

 16. The Trial Protocol

-17. Protocol Deviations and Violations
+17. Protocol Deviations and Violations (Major, Minor, Exceptions, Resolution)

-19. Quality Control in Clinical Research
+19. Quality Control in Clinical Trials ( QC/QA, KQI, QMS, Checklist)

-20. Blinding in Clinical Trials
+20. Blinding and Unblinding in Clinical Trials

 21. Communication between Blinded and Unblinded Staff